mtangaro/ansible-role-laniakea-cert-fix/README.md

 ansible-playbook ansible-role-laniakea-cert-fix/playbook.yml -e "admin_email=YOUR_EMAIL"
 ```

-The script will configure the machine for you, with the followin output:
+The script will configure the machine for you.
+An example of output is available [here](https://github.com/mtangaro/ansible-role-laniakea-cert-fix/blob/main/fix.log).